TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-15-faq-what-is-the-speaker-curation-process.md

 ![](/uploads/blog-post-1.jpg)
 {: .present-before-paste}

-### One of the most commonly asked questions posed to us at TEDxAuckland is *“how do you select your speakers?”*.
+### A question that is regularly posed to us at TEDxAuckland is *“how do you select your speakers?”*.

 It occurred to me that many people had the wrong idea about how much work was involved.
 Now, with the 2018 event wrapped, I’d like to try explaining the process.
 {: .present-before-paste}